open-telemetry/oteps/text/entities/0256-entities-data-model.md

 context of each entity it is producing information about.

-In certain cases, where only one possible IDCONTEXT definition is meaningful, the IDCONTEXT MAY be defined in the semantic conventions.
+In certain cases, where only one possible IDCONTEXT definition is meaningful, the IDCONTEXT may be defined in the semantic conventions.
 For example Kubernetes nodes always exist in the identifying context of a Kubernetes cluster.
 The semantic convention for "k8s.node" and "k8s.cluster" can prescribe that the IDCONTEXT of entity of type "k8s.node" is always an entity of type "k8s.cluster".

 Important: semantic conventions are not expected to (and normally won't) prescribe the complete GID composition.
-Semantic conventions SHOULD prescribe LID and MAY prescribe IDCONTEXT, but GID composition, generally speaking, cannot be known statically.
+Semantic conventions should prescribe LID and may prescribe IDCONTEXT, but GID composition, generally speaking, cannot be known statically.

 For example: a host's LID should be a `host.id` attribute.
 A host running on a cloud